MahmouG2525/MahmouG2525/README.md

 🐙 **GitHub:** https://github.com/MahmouG2525
 📄 **CV:** Linked above

-💼 *Open to Internships, Junior Roles, and Freelance Work.*
+💼 *Actively looking for opportunities to grow as a full-stack developer.*

 </div>